Roadie Seller

 03. Gain confidence in talking to users

-We were intimidated by talking to vendors in a local market at the beginning, but soonly, we realized that they were very approachable and willing to share their thoughts and experiences.
+We were intimidated by talking to vendors in the local markets at the beginning, but soonly, we realized that they were very approachable and willing to share their thoughts and experiences.
 Talking to users affords me confidence and skills in conducting user interviews.